boliqq07/BGP/docs/source/Guide/skflow.rst

 skflow
 ==================

+Contains:
+  - Class: :py:class:`bgp.skflow.SymbolLearning`

     One "sklearn-type" implement to run symbol learning.
     We recommend this approach when rapid modeling.
     The SymbolLearning could implement most of the functions and without other assistance functions.

 For example, the data can be import from sklearn.
 ::